robdmc/consecution/README.md

             for word in line.split():
                 self.push(word)

 class LettersFromWord(Node):
     """
-    A class to extract letters from a word
+    A node to extract letters from a word
     """
     def process(self, word):
         for letter in word: